andrievsky/dryha/README.md

-Zhanna Dryha website
+Zhanna Dryha Landing Page
 =====

-The static website hosted on GitHub with Jekyll under the hud.
+Many thanks to GitHub, Hugo and One Page Love.

-The site is outdated and with be updated/reengineered asap
+The very first page could be found in gh-pages branch.